JoergZ2/ovos-skill-my-mpd/README.md

-# Ovos-Skil-My-MPD (formaly known as Mympdplaylist-skill)
+# Ovos-Skill-My-MPD (formaly known as Mympdplaylist-skill)

 **Important: The old Mycroft settingsmeta.yaml is replaced by settings.json.
 There is an example with two servers and two stations.
 At least one server must be defined.
 The rest is optionally.
 Attantion: settings.json needs strict JSON syntax.**